New insights and perspectives on the natural gradient method: A Critical Analysis of Parameterization Invariance

 More precisely, it can be said that this path will be the same whether we use the default parameterization (given by $P_{y|x}(\theta)$), or parameterize our model as $P_{y|x}(\zeta(\gamma))$, where $\zeta : \Real^n \rightarrow \Real^n$ is a smooth invertible ``reparameterization function" which relates $\theta$ to $\gamma$ as $\theta = \zeta(\gamma)$.

-In the remainder of this section we will examine this ``smooth path parameterization invariance" property more closely in order to answer the following questions: \begin{itemize} \item How can we characterize it using only basic properties of the curvature matrix? \item Does it have a more elementary proof that can be applied to more general settings? \item What other kinds of curvature matrices give rise to it, and is the Hessian included among these? \item Will this invariance property imply that \emph{practical} optimization algorithms based on the natural gradient (i.e. those that use large discrete steps) will behave in a way that is invariant to the parameterization? \end{itemize}
+In this section we will examine this ``smooth path parameterization invariance" property more closely in order to answer the following questions: \begin{itemize} \item How can we characterize it using only basic properties of the curvature matrix? \item Is there an elementary proof that can be applied in a variety of settings? \item What other kinds of curvature matrices give rise to it, and is the Hessian included among these? \item Will this invariance property imply that \emph{practical} optimization algorithms based on the natural gradient (i.e. those that use large steps) will behave in a way that is invariant to the parameterization? \end{itemize}

 Let $\zeta$ be as above, and let $d_\theta$ and $d_\gamma$ be updates given in $\theta$-space and $\gamma$-space (resp.).
 Additively updating $\gamma$ by $d_\gamma$ and translating it back to $\theta$-space via $\zeta$ gives $\zeta(\gamma + d_\gamma)$.
 Measured by some non-specific norm $\| \cdot \|$, this differs from $\theta + d_\theta$ by: